openmobilityfoundation/mobility-data-specification/policy/README.md

 See [Policy Requirement Examples](/policy/examples/requirements.md) for how this can be implemented.

+#### Update Frequency

+The OMF recommends updating the Requirements feed no more than monthly, and you may specify your expected timeframe with the `max_update_interval` in the [metadata](#requirement-metadata) section so providers have some idea of how often to check the feed.
+More specifically the OMF recommends giving the following notice to providers: 1 month for optional field additions, 3 months for endpoint/API changes/additions, 3 months for new minor releases, and 4 months for major releases.
+You should also communicate these future changes ahead of time with the `start_date` field.
+Finally, the OMF recommends any changes need to be part of a discussion between agencies and affected providers.

+#### Requirement Format

 An agency's [Requirements](#requirements) endpoint contains a number of distinct parts, namely [metadata](#requirement-metadata) and [MDS versions](#requirement-mds-versions) (with sub sections on applicable providers and relevant [MDS APIs](#requirement-mds-apis)).

 ```jsonc